Cheese-S/Bluepage/backendAPI.md

         - content already published
         - content does not belong to user
         - User does not exist
+        - subcontent does not belong to content
+        - subcontent does not belong to user
+        - subcontent are published
+        - subcontent does not exist
+        - content & subcontent type does not agree
       - 401
         - error: String
         - user: emptyUser